 The ESA is widely considered the strictest of all environmental laws.
 Once its protections attach to a species, the Act can severely limit activities that may harm the species or its habitat.
-In the case of the prairie chicken, this had implications for routine oil and gas and agricultural operations within the species’ range.
+In the case of the LPC, this had implications for routine oil and gas and agricultural operations within the species’ range.

 However, its larger impact will go beyond the present case.
-For starters, the ruling could influence the upcoming listing decision for the greater sage grouse, due this month, as well as the pending appeal of the recent decision to list the Gunnison sage grouse.
+For starters, the ruling could influence the upcoming listing decision for the greater sage-grouse, due this month, as well as the pending appeal of the recent decision to list the Gunnison sage-grouse.
 Both have significant implications for Colorado.

 They can create markets for property owners, who often bear a disproportionate burden under the Act, to get paid for the ecosystem benefits their lands provide.
 Moreover, these plans offer far more certainty to the regulated community in terms of the cost and timing of activities and projects that would otherwise require ESA review.

-The plans also can help local and state governments minimize economic disruptions for their citizens and businesses.
+The plans can also help local and state governments minimize economic disruptions for their citizens and businesses.
 They can further help ensure that FWS allocates its limited resources to those species truly needing ESA protection.
 Finally, at-risk species can benefit from early conservation efforts that could be implemented more quickly than those produced through individual ESA review.